-“Sure, let me see where I can get some sunshine for you.”
-I responded without thinking.
+“Sure, let me see where I can get some sunshine for you,” I responded without thinking.

 Once I have kept the phone, Missus asked me from where I plan to bring Sunshine to take to London.
 I just smiled and told her that I will take care of things.

-Once we reached London, I realized why Doreen has asked us to bring sunshine, as the city has been going through one of the gloomiest weather in many years, and even in April there was no sign of Sun.
-Fortunately London is one of the best cities for indoor activities so we visited museums, galleries, Churches etc. Only we could not sit on top of the famous Red bus as it was piercing cold ( you got to have some reason to visit again ;).
+Once we reached London, I realized why Doreen has asked us to bring the sunshine, as the city has been going through one of the gloomiest weather in many years, and even in April there was no sign of Sun.
+Fortunately, London is one of the best cities for indoor activities so we visited museums, galleries, Churches etc. Only we could not sit on top of the famous Red bus as it was piercing cold ( you got to have some reason to visit again ;).
 Just a day before our return we were to visit Doug and Doreen’s home in suburbs.